What is Property Maintenance, What Does it Mean to Maintain a Property, Why is It Important and How do you Do It?

 You can avoid this by automating maintenance management with a computerized maintenance management system (CMMS).
 A mobile CMMS will help you manage your rental maintenance from your phone.
 Using your mobile device gives you more freedom and flexibility to regulate repair requests.

-Use Property Management Software Like RentRedi to Handle Maintenance Coordination
+Use Property Management Software Like RentRedi to Handle Premium Maintenance

 Property management software like RentRedi will allow you to collect rent, screen tenants and handle maintenance submissions.
 RentRedi software makes managing repairs less of a hassle.
 Tenants can also send their maintenance needs through RentRedi.
 If more information is needed, renters can upload videos of the issue into the software.

-RentRedi also provides an add-on service of maintenance coordination.
+RentRedi also provides an add-on service of premium maintenance.
 With this in mind, you can hand off your repair woes to a team who will take care of the requests and repairs.

 Property Maintenance News and Resources